Sckuhzie/billy-bot/README.md

   - [ ] Add multiple system prompt to introduce private jokes in the answers
   - [ ] Benchmark other LLMs to see if some of them are better (Now, it answer always the same thing to the same message)
 - [ ] Check modification in youtube playlist
+  - [ ] Handle saves correctly on deployement
 - [x] When the witcher ???
   - [ ] Random when the witcher messages (images, maybe LLM generated ?)
   - [ ] Create polls to know when is the next witcher session